EarthScope/dataselect/doc/dataselect.md

 ## <a id='input-file-range'>Input File Range</a>

 <p >Each input file may be specified with an associated byte range to read.
 The program will begin reading at the specified start offset and finish reading when at or beyond the end offset.
-The range is specified by appending an '@' charater to the filename with the start and end offsets separated by a dash:</p>
+The range is specified by appending an '@' character to the filename with the start and end offsets separated by a dash:</p>

 <pre >
 filename.mseed@[startoffset][-][endoffset]